Charles Schwab review

 No-commission funds

-Mutual fund investors should be happy with Schwab’s offerings – with around 7,700 funds available without a sales load.
+Mutual fund investors should be happy with Schwab’s offerings — with more than 6,700 funds available without a sales load.
 Investors in mutual funds should generally be looking to avoid sales loads since they’re a dead loss, and Schwab gives you plenty of solid fund choices.

-But it goes one better, offering roughly 4,100 funds with no load and no transaction fee, meaning you’ll buy and sell without a commission.
+But the broker goes one better, offering more than 4,000 funds with no load and no transaction fee, meaning you’ll buy and sell without a commission.
 It’s another way that Schwab is so investor-friendly.

 Fractional shares

 Schwab has a great feature for newer investors, allowing you to put all your money to work in an investment, even if you can’t afford a full share (which is a real possibility with some high-flying tech stocks.)
-It’s called Stock Slices, and it lets you buy any stock in the Standard & Poor’s 500, which is an index of America’s five hundred or so largest companies.
+It’s called Stock Slices, and it lets you buy any stock in the Standard & Poor’s 500, which is an index of 500 of the largest companies in the U.S.

 You can buy a slice of any of the index’s stocks for as little as $5, and you can buy up to 30 slices in total at a time.
 For example, if you wanted to buy 10 slices of various stocks, you’d have to have at least $50.
 But if you want to invest just $25, you could max out at five slices in total or pick just one or two.
 The Schwab trade interface is easy to use, allowing you to input all your transactions at once and then click the trade button once — a clear upgrade from Fidelity’s clunky interface for purchasing fractional shares.
 This program enjoys Schwab’s no-commission structure on stock trades, too.

-However, the clear disadvantage at Schwab is that you’re limited to those 500 or so S&P 500 stocks, whereas rivals such as Fidelity and Interactive Brokers literally allow you to purchase thousands of stocks on a fractional basis.
+However, the clear disadvantage at Schwab is that you’re limited to those 500 stocks in the S&P 500, whereas rivals such as Fidelity and Interactive Brokers allow you to purchase thousands of stocks on a fractional basis.
 Hopefully, Schwab expands this program to include more than just S&P 500 companies.
 Besides purchasing fractional shares, at Schwab you’ll also be able to reinvest dividends in partial shares.

 Research